Proximal indirect comparison: Reweighting and adjustment proxies

-Under the conditional independences in \Cref{asn:identify}, we can relate the outcome bridge function \(h^{*}(W,X)\) to the reweighting proxy \(Z\) and the participation bridge function \(q^{*}(Z,X)\) to the adjustment proxy \(W\).
+Under the conditional independences in Assumption~\ref{asn:identify}, we can relate outcome bridge functions \(h^{\u}(w,x)\) to the reweighting proxy \(Z\) and participation bridge functions \(q^{\u}(z,x)\) to the adjustment proxy \(W\).
 The existence of the bridge functions on the full data distribution implies their existence on the observed data distribution under proper proxy assumptions.